OCA/account-payment/account_due_list_days_overdue/README.rst

 =============================

-This module adds to the 'Payments and due list' view the number of days that an open item is overdue, and up to 5 columns where the amount overdue is classified by periods (e.g. 1-30, 31-60,..).
+This module adds to the 'Payments and due list' view the number of days that an open item is overdue, and classifies the amount due in separate terms columns  (e.g. 1-30, 31-60, +61).

-The number of periods/buckets to show in the list and the number of days for within each bucket can be defined in the company settings.
+The terms columns to show in the list and the number of days for within each term can be configured.

 Configuration
 =============

-* Go to 'Settings / Companies / Companies' and change, in tab 'Aging parameters', the number of days overdue for each bucket.
+* Go to 'Invoicing / Configuration / Overdue Terms', and add the terms, providing the day from, date to and a name that will be displayed in the Payments and due list as column.

+* It is recommended to always add a last term '+ X' where the 'to days' value is a very big value like 99999.

 Usage